Easy hike, some “caving”, testing navigation skills and visiting part of Hong Kong’s history close to the city. Good dry winter plan.

 - Beauty/fun: 5.5/10.
 The tunnels are fun to get lost into 🙂 Hiking around MacLehose section 6 offers some nice views of both Kowloon and Fo Tan area & tons of monkeys (that can be good or bad, your choice).

-- Difficulty: 3/10.
+- Difficulty (check this link if new here, this is not your standard HK hiking web): 3/10.
 Part of the hiking proposed is on the MacLehose, part on less frequented paths with some loose sandy terrain and minimal bushwalking.
 The tunnels themselves are simple to navigate and if you are not really sure where you are, you can always walk back the same way you came in or use the side paths connecting different exits, marked with ribbons.

 A little history first.
 The Gin Drinkers Line was the defensive line built by the British against the Japanese invasion in the WW2.
 Completely undermanned though, it was not effective at all and in a couple of days the territory was occupied.
 Remains of its bunkers, machine gun posts, artillery batteries and trenches still are there nowadays spread along Kowloon hills.

 How to get there.
 You can take minibus departing from Tsuen Wan and arriving at Shing Mun reservoir.
 Taxi even higher up to the BBQ site next to the exit/entrance of the MacLehose section 6.
 Or hike up from Kwai Hing MTR station.
 All marked on the map above.

 You will not walk much on the stair up MacLehose.
 Just after the mark M124 you will see a gutter going up the hill on your left.
 That is one of the many ways up to the tunnels.

 Find an electric post and just meters from there you will see different entrances to the tunnels.